Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/using-forms-in-nextjs.md

 ![Basic alert from a form in Next.js](https://cdn.hashnode.com/res/hashnode/image/upload/v1633004218771/l-VzDl6k4.png)

-Right, that's an excellent start as we already have the form stopped and can control it.
+Right, that's an excellent start, as we already have the form stopped and can control it.

 ## Sending Next.js form data externally